Background pattern

 1. What is Urotrol and what is it used for

 The active ingredient of Urotrol is tolterodine.
-Tolterodine is a drug that belongs to the group of medications known as antimuscarinics.
+Tolterodine is a medication that belongs to the group of medications known as antimuscarinics.

-Urotrol is used for the treatment of the symptoms of overactive bladder syndrome.
+Urotrol is used to treat the symptoms of overactive bladder syndrome.
 If you have overactive bladder syndrome, you may notice that:

-• You are unable to control your urine voluntarily.
+• you are unable to control urination voluntarily

-• You feel a sudden and urgent need to urinate without prior warning and/or have to urinate more frequently than usual.
+• you feel a sudden and urgent need to urinate without prior warning and/or need to urinate more frequently than usual.

-2. What you need to know before starting Urotrol
+2. What you need to know before taking Urotrol

 Do not take Urotrol if

-• You are allergic (hypersensitive) to tolterodina or to any of the other components of this medication (listed in section 6).
+• you are allergic (hypersensitive) to tolterodine or any of the other ingredients of this medication (listed in section 6).

-• You are unable to urinate from the bladder (urinary retention).
+• you are unable to empty your bladder (urinary retention).

-• You have uncontrolled narrow-angle glaucoma (high intraocular pressure with vision loss, not being adequately treated).
+• you have uncontrolled narrow-angle glaucoma (high intraocular pressure with loss of vision, which is not being treated properly).

-• You have severe ulcerative colitis (colon ulceration and inflammation).
+• you have severe ulcerative colitis (ulceration and inflammation in the colon).

 Warnings and precautions